 I have my BA from UC Berkeley, an MA and a Reading Certificate.

-Why does Reading Elephant offer printable decodable books?
+Why does Reading Elephant offer printable phonics books?

-After starting her own reading clinic, Brittany was dumbfounded by how few resources are available to educators with struggling readers.
-Brittany had trouble accessing quality reading materials for her own students.
-To help her students, she began designing systematic printable decodable books.
-She made them leveled, easy-to-use, thorough and systematic.
+After I started a reading clinic, I was dumbfounded by how few resources are available to educators and parents with struggling readers.
+I had trouble accessing quality reading materials for my students.
+To help my students, I began designing systematic printable decodable books.
+I made them leveled, easy-to-use, thorough and systematic.
 As a result, clients loved them and began asking for more and more…until a whole series was made.
-Many struggling readers have since learned how to read using Reading Elephant printable decodable books.

 Can reading difficulties cause behavior problems?